History of NYOS

 10 August 2007

-The Symphony Orchestra perform in Berlin as part of the Young Euro Classics Festival.
+The Symphony Orchestra performed in Berlin as part of the Young Euro Classics Festival.

 2009